Causal clustering: design of cluster experiments under network interference: Setup

 \end{itemize} \end{ass}

 Assumption \ref{ass:exposure_restriction} imposes two restrictions.
 Condition (i) states that potential outcomes are uniformly bounded.\footnote{This restriction is common in the literature, e.g., \cite{kitagawa2020should}, and can be relaxed by assuming random sub-gaussian potential outcomes. } Condition (ii) is our main restriction on the exposure mapping.
 Condition (ii) is attained if $\mathcal{M}_{1, i}, \mathcal{M}_{0, i}$ are Lipschitz function classes in the share of treated neighbors.
-Condition (ii) states that potential outcomes vary in the share of neighbors' treatments by \textit{at most} $\alpha_i \bar{\phi}_n$.
-Here $\bar{\phi}_n$ captures the magnitude of (largest) spillovers, and $\alpha_i$ captures individual-level heterogeneity.
+Condition (ii) states that potential outcomes vary with the share of neighbors' treatments by \textit{at most} $\bar{\phi}_n$.
+Specifically, the first condition (resp. second condition) states that as the number of treated friends increases, the difference from the pure control (resp. pure treatment) potential outcome increases (resp. decreases) in a worst-case sense linearly, with marginal effect bounded by $\bar{\phi}_n$.
+Here $\bar{\phi}_n$ captures the magnitude of (largest) spillovers.
+The condition that $\bar{\phi}_n \le \psi_R - \psi_L$ is a regularity assumption that guarantees that $(ii)$ is consistent with the boundedness restriction in $(i)$.
+In Appendix \ref{sec:random_outcomes}, we relax Assumption \ref{ass:exposure_restriction}, by imposing $(ii)$ only on the expected value of the potential outcomes (instead of the realized potential outcomes).
+In Appendix \ref{sec:heterogeneity}, we relax Assumption \ref{ass:exposure_restriction} by allowing for heterogeneity in the range of potential outcomes and the spillover effects.

-The component $\bar{\phi}_n$ depends on $n$ and will play an important role in our asymptotic analysis as $n \rightarrow \infty$.
-We focus on settings where $\bar{\phi}_n$ is small (i.e., $\bar{\phi}_n = o(1)$ as $n \rightarrow \infty$), in the spirit of a local asymptotic framework \citep[e.g.][]{hirano2009asymptotics}, but its convergence rate can be arbitrarily slow.
-These scenarios formalize the idea that spillover effects (and possibly but not necessarily also overall treatment effects $\tau_n$) are local to zero.
-For example, in an information campaign, we might expect spillover (and direct) effects to be small but non-negligible for inference, as often occurs in online experiments \citep{karrer2021network}.
-We show how different magnitudes of spillover effects justify different designs.
+The component $\bar{\phi}_n$ quantifies the largest magnitude of spillover effects and will play an important role in our asymptotic analysis as $n \rightarrow \infty$.